 USO Alaska incorporates pet therapy as one of many resiliency support initiatives at various USO locations throughout the state.
 Many service members are unable to have a pet, particularly when living in dorms or barracks and when deployed in service to our country.
 A little puppy love goes a LONG way!

 NOTE: Therapy animals are NOT the same as service or emotional support animals.
 Therapy animals are typically trained for the benefit of many others, whereas service and emotional support animals are trained to support the needs of one specific person.
-Therapy animals are not entitled to fly for free in the passenger compartments of planes, accompany individuals into restaurants, or given exceptions to no-pet policies in living quarters, whereas service and emotional support animals do have expanded rights in support of individuals that need them.

 More from USO